Matersons PointGrand Turk

-Matersons Point, located on the eastern coast, offers expansive views over much of the island.
+Matersons Point, located on the eastern coast of Grand Turk, offers expansive views over much of the island.
 This area is largely undeveloped and residential, but a few new projects are currently under construction.

 Eve’s Hill and Gibbs Cay

 From the high point in this area (Aker’s Hill), excellent vistas can be had over Gibbs Cay and the field walls of the Eve Family Plantation, a late 18th-century site where cotton was raised.

 The Eve family had quite a bit of provenance in the region at the time due to Dr. Joseph Eve, a Loyalist cotton planter from the adjacent Bahamas, who was famous for his improved and wind-powered version of Eli Whitney’s revolutionary Cotton Gin.